Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

 - Ordered

-Priority for ordered throttling is defined based on the index of the assigned CLOS group.
+Priority for ordered throttling is defined based on the woke index of the woke assigned CLOS group.
 Where CLOS0 gets highest priority (throttled last).

 Priority order is: